csc413f16/p1a-wgalan/README.md

  3. Using Android Studio's "Check out project from version control", check out csc413project1 from GitHub.
  4. Compile and run the program on your machine.
- 5. Run the MainActvityTest on your machine.
+ 5. Run the MainActivityTest on your machine.
- 6. At the very top of the readme file where incicated, write your name, if you could get the program compile and run, and if you could get the unit test run on the program.
+ 6. At the very top of the readme file where indicated, write your name, if you could get the program compile and run, and if you could get the unit test run on the program.
 If you had any problems, please describe these problems.